vcync/modV/README.md

 Check this guide out to help you spin one up on your Mac: http://lifehacker.com/start-a-simple-web-server-from-any-directory-on-your-ma-496425450

+Or alternatively you can go here and use it without downloading: http://2xaa.github.io/modV-alpha-/

 ###Using
 Using modV is fairly straightforward.